 I used this spectacular ink to draw a puppy on paper.
-I recommend to anyone trying to learn how to draw and sketch anything, not just dogs, to start using ink.
+I recommend to anyone trying to learn how to draw a detailed dog and sketch anything, not just dogs, to start using ink.
 It gives you the possibility to create thin lines and you are more aware of your work.
 But stay tuned, cause I also mention later in this article the benefits of working with pen and ink when you learn to draw.

 Coming back to our puppy, I always like to use reference photos of real animals I find on the internet.
 And, because I am not a fan of the safe and comfortable zone, I choose a puppy that sits with his little nose on his paws.
 I noticed artists usually pick photos of animals that seem to be ready for photos, like little soldiers.
 But I will always pick something more different when it comes to ink drawing and I did that again for this puppy drawing.

 What you need to get started when creating a puppy sketch:

 acid-free paper – I am using a regular acid-free sketchbook paper, 180 g/cm, medium fine.

 Why I use this permanent black ink?